backdrop-contrib/bee/Usage.md

 *Arguments:*
 - `directory` - (optional) The directory to download and extract Backdrop into.
 Leave blank to use the current directory.
 *Options:*
-- `--hide-progress`, `-h` - Hide the download progress bar.
+- `--hide-progress`, `-h` - Deprecated, will get removed in a future version.

 *Examples:*
 - `bee download-core ../backdrop` - Download Backdrop into a 'backdrop' directory in the parent folder.
-- `bee download-core --hide-progress` - Download Backdrop into the current directory, and don't show the download progress bar.

 #### `install`
 *Description:* Install Backdrop and setup a new site.